 Slabs of grilled halloumi are great in plated salads (like this one with figs), on sandwiches or burgers, or simply paired with fruit as an appetizer or side dish (try it with peaches and basil-jalapeño sauce, or top grilled halloumi with fresh cherry salsa).
 It’s also a great addition to skewers of all sorts, like our salad-course-on-a-stick with red onions and tomatoes.
 And yes, the lettuce is grilled too.
 Get our Grilled Greek Salad recipe.

-If you can't find it cheaper in a local store, there's always the internet.
+If you can't find it cheaper in a local store, it's also on Amazon.

 You can also use Mexican panela cheese for these (it’s so mild it’s almost bland, but that just means you can get creative with your toppings).
 Set out an array of bright salsas and sliced avocado and you have a marvelous, meatless taco bar.
 Get the Grilled Halloumi Cheese Tacos recipe.